Chitale Bandhu Mithaiwale: Snacks and namkeen

-Chitale Bandhu Mithaiwale has over 40 varieties of Namkeen sold at multiple outlets.
-Some of the common and widely sold Namkeen include: bakarwadi, various Chivda, Farsan, Gathi, Papadi, various sev, and Shankarpali.
-Along with these there are also multiple chaat products such as Samosa and Kachori.
+Chitale Bandhu has over 40 varieties of Namkeen sold at multiple outlets.
+Some of the common and widely sold Namkeen include: bakarwadi, chivda, farsan, gathi, papri chat, sev, and shankarpali.
+Chitale Bandhu also sells chaat products such as samosa and kachori.

 Bakarwadi

 Chitale Bandhu has been known for selling bakarwadi since the early 1970s.
-Although this snack was originally made in Gujarat, it gained popularity in Maharashtra when it was introduced (Many believe that this is due to its spice which is common in Maharashtra).
+Although this snack was originally made in Gujarat, it gained popularity in Maharashtra when it was introduced.
 “In 1970, a person from Surat, Gujarat introduced Bhausaheb to the bakarwadi,” said Indraneel Chitale, one of Bhausaheb’s grandsons.
-Technically, the Chitales didn’t invent the crunchy besan- and maida-based snack.
 It has been a part of traditional west Indian cooking, particularly Gujarati farsaan, for a long time.
 But without Bhausaheb Chitale and the rapid growth of India’s packaged food industry, bakarwadi may not have been as popular among Indians both in the country and abroad.
 Many sources, such as NDTV foods, believe that although the enterprise was performing well in the sweets sector, after the introduction of bakarwadi in the menu, its sales increased rapidly.
 NDTV foods also referred to this snack as a "bronzed snack".
 With the technological change, the organisation made the production of bakarwadi automatic, which allowed it to boost the production of bakarwadi.
 This increased the sale of bakarwadis from 300 kilos a day in 1970, to over 3000 kilos a day in 2012.

-Sev
+Shev

-A large variety of sev is available at Chitale Bandhu, such as:
+A large variety of shev is available at Chitale Bandhu, such as: